lorenzoridolfi/reproduce_porto_winner_solution/readme.md

 I followed the instructions from the original post and to obtain the DAE I only changed the optimizer from SGD to Adam to get a quicker convergence.

+ASSUMPTION MADE:

+- I'm adding noise before the OHE.
+I believe shuffling the sparse OHE columns has a very low effect in adding noise.
+- I'm considering a column to be a binary column if the column has 3 or less different elements, as the column may have missing values.
+Only non-binary columns are normalized by rank-gauss.

 UPDATE:

 Doing some manual parameter adjustment I got a partial gini score of 0.29 in a CV.
 Now I'm running a hyperopt parameter search to adjust lr, l2 reg and dropout.
 As the winner used C++ and a different NN library, I believe it's normal to have to adjust the parameters.